 Rs.
 500.00 (Foreigner) (inclusive of Bara Imambara, Chhota Imambara, Picture Gallery, Shahi Hamam).

 How to reach:

-By Train: Nearest railway station is charbaag railway station of lucknow.
+By Train: The nearest railway station is Charbaag railway station of Lucknow.

 By road: Bus or car is also a convenient way to reach Lucknow.